ercbk/Indiana-COVID-19-Tracker/README.md

   - The instantaneous effective reproduction number, R<sub>e</sub> is an estimate of the average number of people that an infected person is spreading the virus to for that period.
-  - Estimates slighly *lower* than 1 indicate that the spread of the virus is decreasing.
+  - Estimates *slighly lower* than 1 indicate that the spread of the virus is decreasing.
 Estimates *slightly larger* than 1 indicate a slow spread of the virus.
 Estimates of *2 or greater* mean the virus is spreading rapidly.
-  - R<sub>e</sub> is estimated over a 7-day window.
+  - R<sub>e</sub> is estimated over a 7-day window, and the shaded area shows the 95% credible interval.
   - Further details on this metric can be found at a research [site](https://cbdrh.github.io/ozcoviz/#national-level-r_t) set-up by South Western Sydney Clinical School and the Centre for Big Data